CODAIT/redrock/README.md

 #### <a name="simStreaming"></a> Simulating Streaming

-RedRock Streaming uses _Spark Streaming_ application, which monitors an HDFS directory for new files.
+RedRock Streaming uses _Apache Spark Streaming_ application, which monitors an HDFS directory for new files.

 You can simulate a streaming processing by pasting a file on the streaming directory being monitored while the streaming application is running.
 The file should be processed on the next streaming bach.